vittore/consegna/README.md

 2) Add symfony2
 --------------------------------
 Run this command:

    php bin/vendors install

 3) Setup your environment
 --------------------------------
 Go to folder app/console and edit last lines of config.yml.
+Insert your Microsoft Windows Active Directory Suffix and server IP.
+Setup a shared folder only with teachers.

 Enjoy!